How to: Port a WPF desktop app to .NET Core

 Visual Studio 2017 doesn't support .NET Core 3.0 projects.
-Visual Studio 2019 supports .NET Core 3.0 projects but doesn't yet support the visual designer for .NET Core 3.0 WPF projects.
-To use the visual designer, you must have a .NET WPF project in your solution that shares its files with the .NET Core project.
+Visual Studio 2019 supports .NET Core 3.0 projects but has limited support for the .NET Core WPF visual designer.
+To use a fully-supported visual designer, you must have a .NET Framework WPF project in your solution that shares its files with the .NET Core project.

 When porting a .NET Framework WPF application, there are a few things you must consider.